 The conference provides an opportunity for attendees to present their own original research related to both clinical and basic science investigations.
 At ATS 2016, more than 5,500 scientific abstracts and case reports are expected to be presented.
-These presentations will foster a collaborative environment at the International Conference that crosses nationalities, clinical and research interests, and career stage and affords opportunities for both social and scientific networking.
+These presentations will foster a collaborative environment at the International Conference that crosses nationalities, clinical and research interests, and career stage and affords opportunities for both professional and scientific networking.

 ATS 2016 will also provide you with the context for the many advances you’ll learn about during the International Conference.
 Year in review sessions, major symposia, postgraduate courses, workshops, and special lectures will put in perspective the thousands of discoveries that will be presented there.